rtmigo/pyrel/README.md

 set -e && source pyrel.sh

 pyrel_venv_begin
-# now running in a temporary virtual environment
+# now running in a temporary virtual environment A
 pyrel_venv_end

+# the temporary enviroment A was deactivated and deleted

 pyrel_venv_begin
-# now running in other temporary virtual environment
+# now running in temporary virtual environment B
 pyrel_venv_end

+pyrel_venv_begin
+# now running in temporary virtual environment C

+bad_command # oops, stopping execution

+# but bash will catch the error
+# and delete the environment C before exit
 ```

 Nesting is not supported